samadan/open-liberty/CONTRIBUTING.md

 ### Signing your commits

 All commits pushed to the open-liberty repo's will require gpg/ssh signing.
-Setup is explained here: https://github.com/OpenLiberty/open-liberty/wiki/Signing-commits
+Setup is explained here (Non IBMr's - ignore the requirement around using the ibm email id...): https://github.com/OpenLiberty/open-liberty/wiki/Signing-commits

 ## Coding Standards
 Please ensure you follow the coding standards used throughout the existing code base.
 Some basic rules include: